Penicillamine: Chemistry

 Penicillamine is a trifunctional organic compound, consisting of a thiol, an amine, and a carboxylic acid.
 It is an amino acid structurally similar to cysteine, but with geminal dimethyl substituents α to the thiol.
 Like most amino acids, it is a colorless solid that exists in the zwitterionic form at physiological pH.
 The acid-base properties of penicillamine and cysteine are very similar.
-The pKa for the carboxylic acid is 1.8 for both, and the pKa for the thiol and ammonium groups are 10.8 (cys) and 10.5 and 8.3 (cys) and 7.9.
+The pK_{a} for the carboxylic acid is 1.8 for both, and the pK_{a} for the thiol and ammonium groups are 10.8 (cys) and 10.5 and 8.3 (cys) and 7.9.